Ever wonder if you’re on the hook if your accountant screws up?

 The short answer is no — the accountant’s errors are the accountant’s problem.
 Any judge in an audit will recognize who was at fault and won’t hold you, the client, liable for a professional’s mistake.

-It’s kind of like a doctor — no one’s going to blame you for anything they do wrong during surgery, but any medical complications are sure as heck going to have a serious impact on your life.
+It’s kind of like a doctor — no one’s going to blame you for anything they do wrong during the surgery, but any medical complications are sure as heck going to have a serious impact on your life.

 So, never blindly trust your accountant.